top of page

 ABSAgraphicExpTrans04_edited_edited_edit

-Throughout, students relied on themselves and (maybe more importantly) upon each other, working through numerous scenarios as they constructed the play that would detail their solution(s), act by act, interaction by interaction, choosing in the process numerous verbal and nonverbal encounters.
+Throughout, students relied on themselves and (importantly) upon each other, working through numerous scenarios as they wrote the play that would detail their solution(s), act by act, interaction by interaction, choosing in the process numerous verbal and nonverbal encounters.
 It all built up to the last class session, which was the public presentation of the play, on a “legit” theatrical stage, with a “live” audience.

-Unlike conventional teaching, where any consequential work is shared only between teacher and student (and sometimes others in the class)—the teacher tells, you write, and then they read--in experiential learning the consequence is to be found in what you do publicly (and that's even more true of transgressive learning, which we'll take up momentarily).
-In other words, presentation of the simulation solution can be seen as an “acid test” of learning: if you really didn’t understand things, how could you explain these matters to someone unfamiliar with you and the conditions which led to a view of the circumstances in which the simulation players find themselves?
+Unlike conventional teaching, where consequential work is usually shared only between teacher and student—the teacher tells, you write, then teachers read—in experiential learning accountability is to be found in what you do publicly (even more so for transgressive learning, which we'll take up).
+Public presentation is the “acid test” of learning: lacking understanding, how could one explain to someone unfamiliar with these conditions?

-And if you think this is just an exercise in free-form fantasy, guess again.
-The whole solution is based on how effectively the participants absorbed their “crash course” in scholarship on their subjects, those first three weeks of the semester.
-In other words, they worked, based not only on their imaginations, but upon being superbly informed about the knowledge (from topical experts) that underpins and supports their creative process.
+If you think this is just an exercise in free-form fantasy, guess again.
+The solution is based on how effectively students absorbed their “crash course” in scholarship on their subjects.
+In other words, their product was based not only on their imaginations, but upon being superbly well informed about the knowledge (from topical experts) that underpins and supports their creative process.

-All this is intended to simulate a process to deal with “real-lifeorganizational challenges and thereby suggest a template for possible future application, consisting, essentially, of three stages: first, become (extremely) well-informed; second, give free rein to alternative imaginings of possible solutions (showing also, obviously, why some should be rejected); and third, make the payoff something consequential.
+All this is intended to simulate a process to deal with “real-life” organizational challenges and thereby suggest a template for future application, consisting, essentially, of three stages: first, become (extremely) well-informed; second, give free rein to alternative imaginings of possible solutions (showing also why some should be rejected); and third, make the payoff something consequential.

 ABSAgraphicExpTrans07_edited.png

-It was all made to be something "consequential" through a public performance of a play comprising several acts (usually three), and numerous scenes (usually 12 to 14), performed just as a "real" play, complete with props, visual effects, makeup, costumes...the lot.
-In the audience were fellow students, parents (who, surprisingly, were all wildly enthusiastic about this unusual style of teaching (memorably, one particularly enamored parent asked, "Why couldn't college courses be taught like this when I was a student?"
-Our only answer: this was the night you were supposed to find out...and although that, as a reply, sounds very frustrating, it is actually dead on target 😘
+What made it "consequential" was the public performance of a play comprising several acts (usually three), and numerous scenes (usually 12 to 14), performed just as a "real" play, with props, FX, makeup, costumes, etc. In the audience?
+Fellow students and parents (who, surprisingly, were nearly all wildly enthusiastic about my unusual style of teaching).
+One dad asked, "Why couldn't there be courses taught like this when I was a student?"
+Answer: this was when you were supposed to find out.
+That may sound evasive but is actually dead on. 😘

-For example, in the first simulation, The Trial of Saavedro, the question was posed, “is Saavedro [a character in the video game Myst Exile] primarily a freedom fighter or a destructive anarchist?”
-Since the Myst “universe” is imaginary, my class had to focus its “fix-it” mechanisms (determining guilt or innocence) on treating the imaginary as real
+So, in the first simulation, The Trial of Saavedro, the question was, “is Saavedro [a character in the video game Myst Exile ] primarily a freedom fighter or a destructive anarchist?”
+Since the Myst “universe” is imaginary, my class had to focus its “fix-it” mechanisms (determining guilt or innocence) on treating the imaginary as real.

 construct a circular medallion illustrat